MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **PaywallSessionId** - String – Collected to uniquely identify a Paywall session in an app session.
   - **status** - String – The SignIn status of the user.
 Can be Cancelled, Failure, PremiumSignIn or Success (Non-Premium Signin)

+- **Office.iOS.Paywall.SigninAlertShowUpsellButtonTapped** - To log how many users are tapping on show upsell button on CPC signin alert.
+The data is used to measure the number of non-premium users coming back to CPC screen post successful signin from CPC.

 - **Office.iOS.Paywall.SKUChooser.BuyButtonTap** - Data is collected when user taps the Purchase/Buy Button.
 The data is used to measure the performance of the button and ensure that it performing as expected.